How a trailer parked by coincidence in front of a Seattle councilmember’s house set off a political spectacle

 They happened to park the trailer in front of Seattle City Councilmember Lisa Herbold’s home.

-“We were under the impression it wouldn’t be an issue,” said Michael Cox, 25, who planned to live in the trailer with Williams, who is 10 weeks pregnant.
+“We were under the impression it wouldn’t be an issue,” said Michael Cox, 25, who plans to live in the trailer with Williams, who is 10 weeks pregnant.

 That random decision, combined with a few other coincidences, would put them at the center of a storm of politics and community uproar.